umer0239/datastructure/README.md

 |6.Simera     Mamo        | NSR/893/16 |Simera661
 # File Management System

 This C++ console application allows users to manage a list of files.
-Users can display the list of files, search for specific files, and sort the files in either ascending or descending order.
+Users can display the list of files, search for specific files, and sort the files in either ascending or descending order,adding, deleting, and analyzing file types.

 ## Features